 What’s stopping Americans from taking time off from work?
-When “Project: Time Off” conducted a similar survey in previous years, they found the top six barriers to taking vacation were the following:
+When the U.S. Travel Association conducted a survey in previous years, they found the top six barriers to taking vacation:

 - Returning to a large work load.